yusufpapurcu/rest-wmi/README.md

 Using wmi is hard if language haven't libraries about wmi.
 Because creating, initializing and querying wmi is little difficult.
 If you want see steps you can look at [here](https://docs.microsoft.com/en-us/windows/win32/wmisdk/developing-a-wmi-provider).
 This is the existence point of rest-wmi.

-rest-wmi designed for querying wmi above rest api.
+rest-wmi designed for querying wmi above http server.
 Also can be used for monitoring remote clients.
 But in this conditions this may be dangerous.

 ## Using rest-wmi
 Compile project with `cargo build` and double click `/target/debug/rest-wmi.exe`